stephenyoon84/es2015-let-dc-web-career-021819/README.md

 advice(19);
 advice(12);
 ```
-The previous code illustrates that the variables declared using the let keyword are scoped within the if/else block instead of the entire function as wit hte var keyword.
-The console logs inside the if/else blocks report the correct values where as logging the values outside of the if/else blocks throws an appropriate error message.
-The let keyword only hoists to the top of each block as opposed to the top of the function they are found within.
+The previous code illustrates that the variables declared using the let keyword are scoped within the if/else block instead of the entire function.
+The console logs inside the if/else blocks report the correct values, where as logging the values outside of the if/else blocks throws an the expected error message.

 ## Summary

+- The syntax for using let is `let x = 12;`.
 - The let keyword allows us to scope variables inside their block.
-- The let keyword only hoists variables to the top of the current block preventing unexpected undefined values like we might see when using var.
+- The let keyword doesn't hoist variables to the top of the function, which gives us clear errors when we try to interact with them outside of their scope.
-- The syntax for declaring a block scoped variable is `let x = 12;`.

 ## Resources